ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 When custom-ordering imagery, however, the DEM Matching option is available for selection.
 In this case, the first step is the co-registration of the SAR image with a simulated SAR image derived from the DEM.
 An initial offset is first attempted as a single match; if it fails, a larger number of image chips are used to determine an average offset in azimuth and range direction.
 This initial offset is then refined using strict matching criteria.
 Matching may fail for three different reasons: (1) no match can be found, (2) the magnitude of the residual offset errors is greater than 2 pixels, or (3) the maximum calculated offset is greater than 50m.
 In any of these cases, the _dead reckoning_ approach is taken when matching fails.
 This approach solely relies on the geolocations calculated from state vectors (the same approach used when DEM matching is not selected as an option) - no geolocation refinement is applied.

 During processing, a surface scattering area image for the scene is calculated and saved.
 This projected area image is used to create the RTC product - the SAR image is multiplied by the ratio of an ellipsoidal scattering image (used during calibration) and this scattering area image.
-Note that this image is, by default, projected to gamma-nought (γ<sub>0</sub>).
-However, when custom ordering imagery,  selecting sigma-nought (σ<sub>0</sub>) output will result in a sigma-nought projected area image.
+Note that this image is always projected to gamma-nought (γ<sub>0</sub>).

 In a final step, the RTC product is geocoded into map-projected space.
 Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ<sub>0</sub>) power scale values by default, though there are options to process to sigma-nought (σ<sub>0</sub>) radiometry and amplitude scale.